 Earned Value Management Example & Tutorial

 One week ago, we received an email from one of our readers asking where to find earned value management exercises and answers .
 In this earned value management tutorial , we will analyze an Earned Value Management Example .
 Basically, earned value analysis is an efficient technique to realise and manage the project’s performance.
-Organizations across all the industries use Earned Earned Value management techniques to understand the health of their projects.
+Organizations across all the industries use Earned Earned Value analysis techniques to understand the health of their projects.
 Customers and/or the stakeholders usually ask Project managers these famous questions :

 How is the project going ? or How is the performance of the project ?